stinderdaad/HaskellShootemUp/README.md

 Fortunately you can shoot back and the more enemies you hit the higher your score.
 If you manage to survive long enough a boss will spawn and if you beat it you complete the level.

+## Running the game
+'cabal build', then 'cabal run' in the terminal should run the game.

 ## Controls
 - You move the plane with either 'wasd' or the arrow keys.
 - You shoot automatically.